 If you choose to enable restrictions on the device please ensure that the following two websites are whitelisted.

 At AIS-R we require learners to authenticate their device on our network when they first arrive at AIS-R each year before accessing the Internet.
-When learners arrive to class they need to visit these two sites to register their device.
+When learners arrive to class they need to join the Students SSID and authenticate through these links.

 Question 6: How can families best protect their device against loss or damage?

 It is the responsibility of the learner to take proper care of their device while at and away from school.

 We strongly encourage families to setup a monitoring program for their device.
-In the case of an iPad/Macbook, families are strongly encouraged to configure “Find my iPhone” (works for all Apple devices) which will allow parents to search for and locate the device.
-In the case of Windows laptops, we recommend learners install the inexpensive device tracking application called Prey.
+In the case of an iPad/Macbook, families are strongly encouraged to configure “Find my” (works for all Apple devices) which will allow parents to search for and locate the device.
+In the case of Windows laptops, we recommend learners install the free device tracking application called Prey.

 When a device is misplaced on campus the technology office may be able to search the network for its location if it has connected to our network through the portal and if it is still powered on.
 When a device is lost learners should immediately report the device as missing to either their teacher or respective divisional office so that the school can assist in locating the device.